dawid-kaminski/Book-Bazar/README.md

 ### Acknowledgments

-#### Endless Project is my first repository in which I have recreated an existing website for training purposes.
-I wanted to put my acquired front-end skills into practice and design a website.
+#### Book Bazar Project is my second repository in which I have recreated an existing website for training purposes.
+I wanted to advance my skills as a React Developer and create a more complex project in comparison to the first repository.
+I have designed a website which resembles an online book shop where the user can view books, add them to the cart and purchase the item.
 &nbsp;